renpy/renpy/sphinx/source/quickstart.rst

       good place to tell fellow creators about your game.

-More advanced vays of customizing the building of the distribution of your game can be found in the :ref:`building-distributions` section.
+More advanced vays of customizing the building of the distribution of your game can be found in the :doc:`build` section.

 Script of The Question
 -----------------------